Skip to main content

 Pacific Giant Pumpkin squash Jan 21 Jan 28 Transplant May 23 – Jun 2

-Paris Market Carrots root_vegetable Jan 21 Jan 28 Transplant Mar 19 – Mar 24
+Paris Market Carrots root vegetable Jan 21 Jan 28 Transplant Mar 19 – Mar 24

 Paris Yellow Pumpkin squash Jan 21 Jan 28 Transplant May 8